The Naked Man

 Did I mention he was charming, poetic, intelligent, desirable and seductive?
 Luckily, some wisdom does accrue with age.
 A lifetime of playing my own kind of fool has taught me a modicum of patience.
 I’ve learned how to take a breath or two before responding, to ask myself questions about what I really want, to dialog.
 Tempted towards indiscretion, I began to take notes in the forms of poems.

 They began as an exchange of small quips based on our conversations- a kind of literary flirtation.
 As they accrued, I began to see them as a book.
-In the nature of things, acquaintance moves toward friendship, flirtation moves towards consummation, but though I grew fond of my Naked Man I began to see his nakedness as a sham- a kind of reverse ’emperor with no clothes’ who pretends to go naked, counting on the startled reaction he provokes to shield him from close scrutiny.
-His inability to actually engage in any meaningful way precluded intimacy.
-Instead we continued as two fond, a-mused and a-musing, sparring partners.
+In the nature of things, acquaintance moves toward friendship, flirtation moves towards consummation, but though I grew fond of my Naked Man I began to see his nakedness as a sham- a kind of reverse ’emperor with no clothes’ who pretends to go naked, counting on the startled reaction he provokes to shield him from scrutiny.
+His inability to engage in any meaningful way precluded intimacy.
+Instead, we continued as two fond, a-mused and a-musing, sparring partners.

 The best comment I’ve ever received after a reading was when a women told me, “I began by thinking of all the men I’d been with like this, you made me laugh and cry about them, but then I began to see how I had sometimes acted in the same way.”